sevenjames/NothingNew/README.md

 A skin for Steam that removes the "What's New" section.

+### Why
+It's pretty big and annoying.
+I don't want to see it.
+Maybe you want the same?

 ### Prerequisite
 Know where your Steam folder is located.<br>
 These are the default locations as far as I know.